 Policy on Graduate Students Teaching W Courses

-According to the General Education Oversight Committee of the Faculty Senate, “W courses normally will be taught by University of Connecticut faculty.
+According to the General Education Oversight Committee of the University Senate, “W courses normally will be taught by University of Connecticut faculty.
 When that is not possible, then qualified graduate students may be used to assist faculty in 2000+level W courses or, with faculty supervision, to teach a 1000-level W course.
 All new instructors of W courses will be provided with a W course orientation.
 This orientation will be required of all teaching assistants assigned to assist in a 2000+level or to instruct a 1000-level W course.”

 The University Writing Center offers this W orientation each August and January, right before the semester begins.
 Registration forms for these orientations will be posted online well in advance of each orientation.
 To register for the W Teaching Orientation, please click here.

 The orientations outline best practices for teaching writing in the disciplines.
 They feature interactive workshops on building robust revision processes into W courses, designing effective assignments, responding to student writing, and handling the paper load.
 Our aim is not only to enhance the quality of student learning in W courses but also to explore strategies that can make each instructor’s writing-intensive teaching more effective and rewarding.

-The University Writing Center is happy to work with graduate students as they plan and teach their W courses.
+The University Writing Center is happy to work with both faculty and graduate instructors as they plan and teach their W courses.
 Beyond offering the W orientation and regular-year workshops, we invite you to meet with us individually to discuss your teaching of writing in the disciplines.